airbr/notes/readme.md

-# Law (Love?)
-Notes
+# Law Notes

-### Hobby side project to release a set of transcribed notes from a law degree and do some analysis/remixing
+### Hobby side project to release a set of transcribed notes from a law degree and do some text analysis/remixing